Governments shouldn’t tell women what to wear: Trudeau

 Quebec Premier Philippe Couillard has defended the law by saying it is necessary for reasons related to communication, identification and security.

+On Thursday, the law was also unanimously condemned in the Ontario legislature, with Premier Kathleen Wynne calling religious freedom "part of our identity."

+"Forcing people to show their faces when they ride the bus, banning women from wearing a niqab when they pick up a book from the library will only divide us," she said.

-— With files from Morgan Lowrie in Montreal.
+— With files from Bill Graveland in Calgary, Morgan Lowrie in Montreal and Julien Arsenault in Mirabel, Que.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.